-Best RSS Feeds and Magazines for Job Seekers
+Best RSS Feeds for Job Seekers

 Many of the top job search websites have taken to utilizing RSS feeds to distribute news, data, and job listings.
 RSS stands for really easy syndication, which is basically a way various sites let you already know when they’ve been updated.
 When a website tells you about their feed or asks you to subscribe, they’re normally talking about RSS.